 I coach people on their careers, their work and their lives.
 It's great work.
-I have my own coaching business, and also work with other organisations like coachingpartner, The Coaching School and 64 Million Artists.
+I have my own coaching business, and have also worked with other organisations like coachingpartner, The Coaching School, Betterup and 64 Million Artists.

 I have spent most of my working life trying to find work that really fits with me: that makes me happy and gets me up in the morning, that I'm good at and enables me to make the biggest difference I can, and that contributes to the world in a way that is really me.
 This isn't easy to find, and in trying to find it I've done a lot of different things.